 - Elevation Gain: 800 feet

-The Trail of Ten Falls is the best way to see everything Silver Falls State Park has to offer.
+The Trail of Ten Falls is considered one of the best hikes in all of Oregon and the best way to see everything Silver Falls State Park has to offer.
 This 7.2-mile loop—you guessed it—brings you past ten beautiful waterfalls.

 You start on the Maple Ridge Loop, passing behind the South Falls and hiking on until you reach the Lower South Falls.
 There, the Maple Ridge Loop bends back towards the South Day Use Area where you started.
 To continue the Trail of Ten falls, take a left at the fork and hike downhill heading East.